sunpy/sunpy/docs/tutorial/maps.rst

     # This is here to put my_map in the scope of the plot directives.
     # This avoids repeating code in the example source code that is actually displayed.
+    # This snippet of code is not visible in the rendered documentation.
     import sunpy.map
     import sunpy.data.sample
     from astropy.coordinates import SkyCoord